 "Not well," I responded.
 "I can't see clearly any more.
 I don't know what to do next."

-"You need to take two weeks off and get away from it."
+Immediately he said, "You need to take two weeks off and get away from it."

 I have never forgotten this.
 It applies to our spiritual lives as well.

 Burnout-busyness is the enemy of this.
-The busier a pastor gets the more they rely on outside sources to do the job of discerning for them because they lack the needed inner resources.
+The busier a pastor gets, the more they rely on outside sources to do the job of discerning for them, because they lack the needed inner resources.
 Ruth Haley Barton writes:

 "When we are depleted, we become overly reliant on voices outside of ourselves to tell us what is going on.
 We react to symptoms rather than seeking to understand and respond to underlying causes.
 We rely on other people’s ministry models and outside consultants because we are too tired to listen in our setting and craft something that is uniquely suited to meet the needs that are there.
 When we are rested, however, we bring steady, alert attention that is characterized by true discernment about what is truly needed in our situation, and the energy and creativity to carry it out."